 - They linked these skills to targeted microlearning modules and internal content.

-- Managers and employees used an AI assistant to draft feedback summaries, 1:1 agendas and development suggestions in a sandbox environment before finalising them.
+- Managers and employees used an internal AI assistant as a sandbox to draft summaries and plans, then edited them before sharing.

-Because everything ran on EU-based infrastructure with clear GDPR safeguards, the works council agreed to the rollout and even co-designed some guidelines.
+Because everything ran with EU-based hosting and clear access rules, the works council agreed to the rollout and even co-designed some guidelines.

 When you evaluate tools to support AI training for employees, look for: